Anatolian Seljuk architecture: Mosques

 In southeastern Anatolia, under the control of Artuqid dynasties, the influence of existing Syrian architecture and mosques was more dominant.
 One of the most notable monuments here is the Great Mosque of Diyarbakir.
-It was originally founded in the 7th century but rebuilt by the Artuqids in the 12th century.
+It was originally founded in the 7th century but rebuilt in its current form under the Great Seljuks in the late 11th and 12th centuries, to which the Artuqids continued to add and expand in the late 12th and 13th centuries.
 It is similar in form to the Umayyad Mosque of Damascus and its ornate courtyard façades reuse Classical Roman elements alongside Islamic motifs.
 Another important Artuqid mosque in the region is the congregational mosque begun in 1204 in Kızıltepe (also known as Dunaysir or Koçhisar), which has a similar layout and is notable for the ornate stone-carving of its mihrab.

 Later on, under the Beyliks, mosque architecture was more diverse, with examples like the Saruhanid congregational mosque (Ulu Cami) in Manisa (1371), the Isa Bey Mosque in Selçuk (1374), and the İlyas Bey Mosque in Miletus (1404).
 As the years went on, there was increasing emphasis on the domed area in front of the mihrab, eventually culminating in the domed mosques of Ottoman architecture.